Racism goes against the values of Girl Scouts, and although we have

 within every aspect of Girl Scouting.
 Girl Scouts of the USA and all

-111 Girl Scout councils will engage in challenging discussions, center
+111 Girl Scout councils continues to engage in challenging

-voices we haven’t listened to in the past, act with integrity, and
+discussions, center voices we haven’t listened to in the past, act

 Girl Scouts stand for inclusion and as our founder, Juliette Gordon